Not Called Jinx: 2009–2012

 Specially for Indonesia, they released another EP called New Beginnings, which they offered as a free download on their website.

-While staying for 2 weeks in Indonesia, Not Called Jinx not only played at the Java Rockin Land Festival, but also visited a various number of radio and TV stations for interviews and meet & greets.
+While staying for two weeks in Indonesia, Not Called Jinx not only played at the Java Rockin Land Festival, but also visited a various number of radio and TV stations for interviews and meet and greets.

-In 2011 some songs of Phoenix Arising have been placed in rotation by various German radio networks.
+In 2011, some songs of Phoenix Arising have been placed in rotation by various German radio networks.
 The band also supported the Swedish rock band Royal Republic in 10 countries at their We Are The Royal European Tour 2011 in September and October.

-2012 Not Called Jinx played on various festivals and supported the German rock band 5Bugs on their last tour for several days.
+In 2012, Not Called Jinx played on various festivals and supported the German rock band 5Bugs on their last tour for several days.
 In November they played with the Indonesian pop-rock band Rocket Rockers in Berlin on their PeterSaysDenim Invasion Tour, that was organized by their Indonesian apparel endorser.
 In the end of 2012, Vincent Petsch, the drummer and co-founder of Not Called Jinx, left the band.
 A few weeks later, a new drummer was recruited.
 Ace is an old friend and drummer of Tommy's former band The Breathalyzers.

-2013 - 2015
+2013–2015

 Early 2013, a cooperation resulted between the band and the booking agency K.O.K.S.
 Music.
 In March, Not Called Jinx went on a headliner tour for several weeks in Germany with the pop-punk band Insert Coin.
-Not Called Jinx subsequently signed a contract with the record label SPV GmbH.
+Not Called Jinx subsequently signed a contract with the record label SPV.
 In October, the band went to Daily Hero Recordings once again, to record their second album that should be named The Manual.
 During the process, Irzan Raditya and Not Called Jinx parted ways.

-2014 The band published their first single off their new album Palm of My Hand on May 4, 2014.
-They released their second single "Rust & Bones" on August 2, 2014 before releasing the album The Manual on August 22, 2014.
+In 2014, the band published their first single off their new album Palm of My Hand on 4 May 2014.
+They released their second single "Rust & Bones" on 2 August 2014 before releasing the album The Manual on 22 August 2014.

-Not Called Jinx played a 2-week tour in Germany with the band The Intersphere from Mannheim, Germany.
+Not Called Jinx played a two-week tour in Germany with the band The Intersphere from Mannheim, Germany.

-After a few shows in 2015, the band hasn't been active since...
+After a few shows in 2015, the band has not been active since.